nicolastrote/React-Redux/README.md

 and go to http://localhost:8080/

 ## Code Editing
 - open directory with atom and read index.html: bundle.js: compile javascript for emtire web site

-React : is javascript labrairy for produce html code, with components and views
+React : is javascript library for produce html code, with components and views
 components: snippet of code that produce HTML
 JSX: allow to write HTML code inside JS, but it can t be executed by the browser